Evaluate generator quality

 Technical reference

 The Distances metric is calculated based on L2 distances between samples.
-Each sample is converted into JSON and is then mapped to a 384-dimensional vector space with the all-MiniLM-L6-v2
+Each sample is converted into JSON format and is then mapped to a 384-dimensional vector space with the all-MiniLM-L6-v2

 (opens in a new tab) model so that the calculation takes into account semantic similarities.
 With this, the distances are applicable to both tabular mixed-type data as well as any unstructured text columns that you use to fine-tune LLMs.